sentinez/sentinez/CONTRIBUTING.md

 **Where to Put Packages**
 - `/api`: define proto files for all service mesh.
 - `/cmd`: main application apis, edge app endpoints.
-- `/data`: all coreruleset data, run with edge proxy
 - `/deploy`: contains scripts and config for deployment.
 - `/docs`: documentation.
 - `/hack`: scripts used by developers.